CerebriumAI/daily-demos/pet-object-detection/README.md

 2. Sign up at https://dashboard.cerebrium.ai since we will need to get our API keys to deploy this example.
 3. Run the following command in your terminal: `pip install --upgrade cerebrium``.
 4. Run the following command in your terminal: `cerebrium login <private_api_key>``.
 The private-api_key can be found on your Cerebrium dashboard.
-5. Run the command cerebrium deploy --config-file ./config.yaml
+5. Run the command cerebrium deploy pet-detection --config-file ./config.yaml
 6. Your deployment will take about a minute or 2 since we are setting up your environment.
 Don't worry, subsequent deployments will be much faster if you make changes:)

 Congrats your deployment should be live and you should see it live in your dashboard.
 You then should see a Curl Request in your terminal or example requests in your dashboard which we will use in the steps below to call our implementation.